nicumicle/simple-jwt-login/README.md

 ### Install from WordPress.org

 > [!TIP]
->  For production environments we recommend installing the plugin from Wordpress.org
+>  For production environments we recommend installing the plugin from WordPress.org

 In order to install the latest stable version, from your WordPress admin:
 - Go to the ‘Plugins’ menu in WordPress and click ‘Add New’
 - Search for ‘Simple JWT Login’ and select ‘Install Now’
 - Activate the plugin when prompted

-### Setup the Plugin
+### Set up the Plugin

 1. Go to "General" section
 2. Set a "JWT Decryption key".
 With this key the JWT will be validated.